Food is more than sustenence, it tells us about ourselves.

 Researching recipes for the restaurant created this organic path of self discovery for myself where I used the history of Caribbean food to help me understand my identity.

 Being of an immigrant community, living outside of your native environment means there are limited connections to the core of who you are.
 For me, food has bridged this gap and helped me make sense of the world I was being raised in.
-Since finding this voice, I have found myself writing for a range of publications on food, culture, and identity specifically, whist championing the importance of race and representation.

 My heritage is Montserratian and Barbudan, both islands off the coast of Antigua.
 In addition to these, I love to learn about food from all over the world and use my love for travel to explore this.